awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: Boolean
 Required: no
 When this parameter is true, networking is disabled within the container\.
 This parameter maps to `NetworkDisabled` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/)\.
-This parameter is not supported for Windows containers\.
+This parameter is not supported for Windows containers or tasks using the `awsvpc` network mode\.

 ```
 "disableNetworking": true|false